Difference Between ASP.NET vs .NET

 Both Raspberry ASP.NET vs .NET are popular choices in the market; let us discuss some of the major Difference Between ASP.NET vs .NET:

 - .NET is a framework or an infrastructure on which various applications can be built.
-ASP.NET can be said as an application which is built on the .NET framework.
+ASP.NET can be said as an application that is built on the .NET framework.
 ASP.NET is an application which is used to create dynamic web pages.

 - .NET supports both console and web applications.
 An important component of .NET is Common Language Runtime which provides a neutral platform for handling various tasks like memory management, exception handling, debugging, code safety and compilation.
 ASP.NET provides controlled architecture and a server-side binding model.
-It can also be called a collection of .NET classes that help in processing HTTP requests and also generate the corresponding responses.
+It can also be called a collection of .NET classes that help process HTTP requests and generate the corresponding responses.
 ASP.NET being built upon .NET can use any language.

-- The libraries of .NET contain various reusable classes, interfaces, etc. The common type system can be used to declare, use and manage different types of data, classes, functions, etc. through this framework.
-This framework also supports cross-language integration which supports multiple languages to be used.
-All source code used is used to first convert to an intermediate language and this intermediate language is converted to machine language.
-On the other hand when an instance of any page is created then the PreInit event occurs and it invokes the method Page_PreInit.
+- The libraries of .NET contain various reusable classes, interfaces, etc. The common type system can be used to declare, use and manage different types of data, classes, functions, etc., through this framework.
+This framework also supports cross-language integration, which supports multiple languages to be used.
+All source code used is used to first convert to an intermediate language, and this intermediate language is converted to machine language.
+On the other hand, when an instance of any page is created, then the PreInit event occurs, and it invokes the method Page_PreInit.
 This sets the theme of the page and brings uniformity.
 The next event that occurs is the Init event which will initialize the objects present on the page.
-Once this is done the Load event is invoked and the page_load event handler is executed.
+Once this is done, the Load event is invoked, and the page_load event handler is executed.
 The Init event is called the first time when a page is requested to be loaded.
-Whenever a request is made then a page is loaded and once the response is received then unload event occurs.
+Whenever a request is made, then a page is loaded and once the response is received, then unload event occurs.